Saturday, December 17, 2011

 DIY Feather Extensions

-Miranda just celebrated her eleventh birthday this weekend!
-Yay Miranda!
-One of the things she wanted with her birthday money is a feather extension.
-We went down to the Antique store and she picked out a feather and had the worker crimp the bead into her hair.
-She looks ADORABLE.
-Now I want one!
-It was 12.99 for one little feather!!
-AGH!!!
-McLaughlin Designs has a great tutorial on how to do your own feather extensions!!
-HERE along with links of where to purchase supplies!
-Go check it out!
+One of the things she wanted with her birthday money was a feather extension.
+We headed down to the antique store, she picked out the perfect feather, and had the worker crimp the bead into her hair.
+She looks adorable—and now I kind of want one too! 😍

 Sunday, August 21, 2011